mj0stjo/mj0stjo/README.md

+### ✌️ Hey There!

-👋 Hey there!
-I'm Johannes, a 20-year-old Computer Science student.
+👋 I'm Johannes, a 20-year-old Computer Science student.

 🎓 Currently studying Computer Science with a focus on embedded systems and IT security.

 💼 Working at Nokia.

+🎸 Rock and metal music enthusiast.

 🌟 Constantly learning and exploring new technologies, aiming to stay at the forefront of innovation.